TinManTex/InfiniteHeaven/tpp/mod-gamedir/docs/Infinite Heaven Readme.txt

 Changelog:
 ------------------------------
+r106 - 2015-12-14 - public release
+ig_*.fpk/ fpkd.
+Initially started as copies of the respective quests I was using to get proper vehicle references for patrol vehicles, since using the quest fpks directly intereferes with quests - still not exactly sure what aspect, guessing the quest script block load given it went away when I deleted it, but tests showed the script itself wasn't loaded, so guessing the script block entity in the fox2 got engaged, don't know.
+Stripping down the packs further revealed some troublesome issues with fox2 files relying on specifc file orders, or possibly something more.
+Fix: (due to above) vehicle patrols interfering with sideops.

+r105
+Fix: Reset all settings was completely broken, varable but didnt cat all instances woops.
+Options: applyPowersToOuterBase, applyPowersToLlrp.

+r104
+Options: allowHeavyArmorInFreeMode, allowHeavyArmorInAllMissions - currently armor has the same bug as mb armor where hits act like the armor isnt there, still same shots as non armor and no spang sounds of bullets hitting armor.
+Options:
+fultonSuccessMenu="Fulton success menu"
+fultonSuccessProfile="Fulton success profile",
+fultonSuccessSettings={"Default","Heaven","Custom"},
+fultonNoMbSupport="Disable MB fulton support", fultonNoMbMedical="Disable MB fulton medical", fultonDyingPenalty="Target dying penalty", fultonSleepPenalty="Target sleeping penalty", fultonHoldupPenalty="Target holdup penalty", fultonDontApplyMbMedicalToSleep="Dont apply MB medical to sleeping/fainted target", WIP fulton variation over time fultonSoldierVariationRange fultonOtherVariationRange fultonVariationInvRate
+Ivars: self.Reset->ResetSetting

 r103 - 2015-12-10 - public release
 Fix: Vehicle patrol all of one type loading hang - thanks mgs5tppfan for the report